Hasan Doğan

 Hasan Doğan (15 March 1956 – 5 July 2008) was the 37th president of the Turkish Football Federation.
 He died of a heart attack in Bodrum, a popular tourist destination in the southwest Turkish Riviera, where he was on vacation.
 He was incumbent for a relatively short period, beginning on 14 February 2008 and serving until his death on 5 July 2008.

-During his presidency, the Turkish national football team qualified for the semi-finals at UEFA Euro 2008, held in Austria and Switzerland.
+During his presidency, the Turkey national team qualified for the semi-finals at UEFA Euro 2008, held in Austria and Switzerland.

 The 2015–16 season of the Turkish Süper Lig was named in his honour.

 Personal

 He was married to Aysel Doğan, who accompanied him to Euro 2008.
 He had two children, Zeynep and Selim.